GustavePate/lycheesync/README.md

 - `-v` **verbose mode**.
 A little more output
 - `-r` **replace album mode**.
 If a pre-existing album is found in Lychee that match a soon to be imported album.
 The pre-existing album is removed before hand.
 Usefull if you want to have lychee in slave mode only for a few albums
 - `-d` **drop all mode**.
 Everything in Lychee is dropped before import.
 Usefull to make lychee a slave of another repository
+- `-l` **link mode**.
+Don't copy files from source folder to lychee directory structure, just create symbolic links (thumbnails will however be created in lychee's directory structure)
+- `-s` **sort mode**.
+Sort album by name in lychee.
+Could be usefull if your album names start with the date (YYYYMMDD).

 # Technical doc